M66B/FairEmail/FAQ.md

 Both can be combined, so searching for *apple, orange banana* will search for apple OR (orange AND banana).
 Using the search index is a pro feature.

-From version 1.1315 it is possible to use search expressions like this:
+Since version 1.1315 it is possible to use search expressions like this:

 ```
 apple +banana -cherry ?nuts